theyaxh/luna-desktop-virtual-assistant/README.md

 # Luna Voice Assistant

 A friendly Python voice assistant that can help with:
-- Web searches
-- Weather updates
+- Opening a set of applications, common folders, and some websites
-- Telling jokes
+- Telling some jokes, facts, and quotes
 - Taking screenshots
-- Setting reminders
+- Giving system info
+- Increasing, Decreasing, and mute/unmute the system volume

 ## How to Install
 1. Clone this repository
 2. Run: pip install -r requirements.txt

 ## How to Use
-Run luna.py and start talking!
+Run main.py and start talking!